MonishESGit/corrdiff_project/README.md

 A regression learning-rate sweep (1e-4, 2e-4, 1e-3) shows that higher learning rates can significantly improve forecast accuracy under limited training budgets.
 In the HRRR Mini CPU-smoke setting, LR=1e-3 achieved the lowest MAE/RMSE for both 10u and 10v, outperforming the baseline configuration.

 This highlights the importance of optimization-aware tuning rather than relying solely on default hyperparameters.

+### exp04 — Diffusion Training Budget Matters

+A controlled diffusion budget sweep (512 vs 2048 samples) with regression held fixed shows large and consistent gains in forecast accuracy when the diffusion model is trained longer.
+MAE and RMSE improved substantially for both 10u and 10v, confirming that diffusion training budget directly impacts the quality of residual correction in CorrDiff.